Student Activities and Support Services

 Courtyard II is a 356 bed apartment complex.
 Courtyard II, located at 3528 Gentian Boulevard, houses upperclassmen students.

-Maryland Circle includes multiple traditional homes and townhomes located in a neighborhood close to the Main Campus.
-Maryland Circle houses upperclassmen students.
+Maryland Circle includes traditional homes and duplexes located in a neighborhood close to the Main Campus.
+Maryland Circle houses 56 upperclassmen students.

 Columbus Hall is a 112 bed residential area.
 Columbus Hall, located at 1019 Broadway, houses first year and upperclassmen students.